-Could the Browns coaching search be more unsettled than what's being reported
+Could the Browns coaching search be more unsettled than what's being reported by the national media?

 We suspect that it is.

 Even prior to Savage's arrival, we had added Ravens defensive coordinator Mike Nolan and consultant Jim Fassel to the list of head coaching candidates to watch.
 Last week, Lane Adkins began writing in Ask the Insiders about interim Dolphins head coach Jim Bates as a possibility for the job and as a candidate to be taken seriously.

 Both Nolan and Bates received interviews with the team last week, although Fassel was left out.

 Lane has also been saying that it would be a mistake to discount the possibility of Eagles offensive coordinator Brad Childress getting the job.

 The search gained an additional note of intrigue last night, however, as venerable Cleveland sportswriter Hal Lebovitz said on the Les Levine TV show that Phil Savage prefers Jim Bates as the next Browns head coach.
 Savage knows Bates from his two stints in Cleveland (1991-3, 1995) and Bates has a strong resume as a defensive coordinator.